ayanbag/Blocker/README.md

     </sub>
     Blocker
 </h1>

-**An extension for Chromium-based browsers that disables video autoplaying and helps to block the Adware in websites**
+An extension for Chromium-based browsers that disables video autoplaying and helps to block the Adware in websites

+## Installation

+Currently, only Chrome/Chromium are supported.
+Firefox will be supported in the future